 B. At the discretion of the LID Authority, periodic inspections of the construction of stormwater management devices shall be conducted by the Town, a professional engineer or a landscape architect approved by the LID Authority.
 Written reports shall include: the inspection date and location; evaluation of compliance with the stormwater permit; any variations from approved construction specifications or violations of the LID management plan.
 The inspection report shall be filed with the LID Authority.

 C. At a minimum, inspections shall include: initial site inspection, prior to approval of any plan; inspection of site erosion controls; inspection of stormwater management devices prior to backfilling of any underground drainage or stormwater conveyance structures; evaluation of the system within 24 hours of a two-year storm event, if possible; and a final inspection before the surety is released.
 The stormwater management system shall be inspected to verify its as-built features.
-If the inspector finds the system adequate, this shall be reported to the LID Authority which will issue a certificate of completion.
-As-built plans shall be full size plans and include all final grades.
+If the inspector finds the system adequate, this shall be reported to the LID Authority, which will issue a certificate of completion.
+As-built plans shall be full -size plans and include all final grades.
 All changes to project design shall be recorded on plans.

 D. Prior to the issuance of a certificate of completion, if the system is found to be inadequate due to operational failure, even though built according to the LID management plan, the system shall be corrected by the permittee.
 If the permittee fails to act, the LID Authority may use the surety bond to complete the work.
 If the system does not comply with the plan, the permittee shall be notified in writing of the violation and the required corrective actions.
 A stop-work order shall be issued until any violations are corrected and all work previously completed has received approval by the LID Authority.